owhere/brics-jupyter-slurm/README.md

     └── slurmd
 ```

+### 3. Set up folders and files for JupyterHub

-3. Install JupyterHub Dependencies in the docker but have following folders and files outside of container.
+Install JupyterHub Dependencies in the docker but have following folders and files outside of container.

 ```plaintext
 ├── jupyter_bin/